Class Schedules and Catalog Background Image

 Course Typically Offered: Fall or Spring

 This course offers a thorough study of human society and social phenomena.
 It is guided by sociology's basic principle that people's lives are affected not only by individual characteristics, but also by their place in the social world.
 The course emphasizes the systematic connections among human relationships, social institutions, and social organizations, which allow students to evaluate themselves, and the world around them, more analytically and critically.
-As an honors course, it provides an enhanced experience for motivated students through exigent course work and readings, enriched and in-depth analysis of social issues, and application of higher-level critical thinking skills through the process of conducting research in the field of sociology .
+As an honors course, it provides an enhanced experience for students through exigent course work and readings, enriched and in-depth analysis of social issues, and application of higher-level critical thinking skills through the process of conducting research in the field of sociology .
 UC CREDIT LIMITATION: Credit for SOC 101 or SOC 101H.
 C-ID SOCI-110.

 SOC 102: Contemporary Social Problems